Not just 3s: defense, rebounding help Villanova win title - Philly

 Look back to the Elite Eight, when Villanova shot just 33 percent and made 4 of 24 3-pointers against Texas Tech.
 That day it was about a tough-minded defensive effort that held the Red Raiders to 33 percent shooting and a dominating effort on the glass (51-33, including 20 offensive rebounds) to secure a trip to San Antonio.

-The Wildcats did enough of both on Monday night to secure Wright's second national championship in three seasons, and maybe get a little credit as more than just one of college basketball's best offensive teams in recent memory.
+The Wildcats did enough of both on Monday night to secure coach Jay Wright's second national championship in three seasons.

-"Honestly, if we get credit or not (for defense), it is what it is," Brunson said.
-"We won a national championship.
-I think we had gotten so much defensively as the year ended.

-"Obviously we had the ability to outscore people just how talented we are offensively.
-But when shots aren't falling for us, like what are we going to do?
-Are we just going to say we didn't make shots and that's how we lost?
-Or are we going to grind it out and play defense?"

 More AP college basketball: https://collegebasketball.ap.org ; https://twitter.com/AP_Top25 and https://www.podcastone.com/ap-sports-special-events